-- Certain tangles are simple, in that the automorphism group of the initial (and final!) complex consists only of multiples of the identity. - Each of movie moves 1-10 starts and ends with a 'simple tangle', and so must be a multiple of the identity. - (Movie moves 11-15 can be done easily by hand.)
+- Certain tangles are simple, in that the automorphism group of the associated complex consists only of multiples of the identity. - Each of movie moves 1-10 starts and ends with a 'simple tangle', and so must be a multiple of the identity. - (Movie moves 11-15 can be done easily by hand.)